-Star stickers on bibs are our way of showing appreciation for all those runners and walkers who've participated in the RSR for three or more consecutive years.
+Star stickers on bibs are our way of showing appreciation for all those runners and walkers who've participated in the RSR for two or more consecutive years.

 If you see a runner with a starred bib, know that they're a VIP!

 What's a PR?
 What’s with the “PR Bell” at the finish line?